Lemon-Juiced/DebLited/README.md

 - **Show Brave Wallet Button**: Disabled
 - **Use Wide Address Bar**: Enabled
 - **Always Show Full URLs**: Enabled
+*The current installation method for this can probably be slimmed, uses the whole brave-profile.tar.gz file.*

 ### Installed GNOME Tweaks
 DebLited applies the following GNOME tweaks to improve usability: